Kamaal the Abstract

-Kamaal the Abstract is the third studio album by American hip hop artist Q-Tip, released September 15, 2009, on Battery Records.
+Kamaal the Abstract is the third studio album by American hip-hop artist Q-Tip, released on September 15, 2009, through Battery Records and Jive Records.
 Recorded in 2001, the album is a departure from his solo debut album Amplified (1999).
 Kamaal the Abstract is an eclectic album that features Q-Tip rapping, singing, and exploring his jazz influences.
 The album contains introspective and life-related lyrical themes.

 The album was originally planned for release in 2002 as the follow-up to Amplified.
 However, it was shelved by Q-Tip's record label at the time, Arista, which doubted its commercial potential.
 It eventually leaked onto the internet, while the distribution of promotional copies led several publications to run reviews of the album.

 After its official release in 2009, the album debuted at number 77 on the U.S. Billboard 200 chart, selling 6,000 copies in its first week.
 Upon its release, Kamaal the Abstract received positive reviews from most music critics.